Is your organisation’s demand management becoming too, well, demanding?

-When a business is experiencing continual, complex change, it can lead to a steady flow of demand for new projects from different departments.
-It’s a good thing – it means there are new and exciting things happening.
+Overall, it’s a good thing – it means there are new and exciting things happening.
 But the process for evaluating, reviewing and approving those requests comes with its own set of challenges.
 And if you are the person in charge of managing this demand, work intake or ‘front door’ process manually, it won’t be long before you start to feel swamped.

-Often, these requests are submitted in various formats, which are then manually logged and progressed in a spreadsheet or Gantt chart.
-And that creates a few problems.
+Often, these requests are submitted in various formats, which are then logged and progressed in a spreadsheet or offline Gantt chart.
+And that can create a few problems.
 Any of these sound familiar?

 If you’re creating or updating a request approval process, there are 4 key things to consider: